"The sooner we realise there is no planet B, the better, and we must learn to live accordingly." What simple changes will you make?

 These trees were planted on the island by members of the meeting.
 We paid for 140 trees, stakes and biodegradeable guards and planted 200 in all in 2021, including 60 grown and donated by Fred Woodworth, on reserves belonging to the Wildlife Trust.

-We have also agreed to plant an oak tree to commemorate the 400th birthday of George Fox in a public park, close to the library and bus station.
+We have also planted an oak tree to commemorate the 400th birthday of George Fox in a public park, close to the library and bus station - see below.

 The Area Meeting Sustainability Action Group (AMSAG) was formed in December 2021.
 Since then we have frequently invited guest speakers to our monthly meetings.
 We've covered subjects as diverse as energy, insulation, food, transport, ecocide, water, population, book reviews, energy use in our local meetings, personal sustainability, activism, coastal erosion, climate justice, river restoration, and the Quaker response to the the abuse of our planet.